Home/Holidays

 Yom Kippur

-The Day of Atonement — the holiest day in the Jewish year.
-Occurring on the tenth of Tishrei, Yom Kippur is a solemn 25-hour fast during which Jews seek forgive...
+The Day of Atonement, the holiest day in the Jewish year.
+Occurring on the tenth of Tishrei, Yom Kippur is a solemn 25-hour fast during which Jews seek forgiven...

 Pre-fast meal of chicken soup · Kreplach · Honey cake